loisameyo/books-app/readme.md

 Hello-Books API makes use of unittest to ascertain that the enpoints work as expected.
 To run the tests activate the virtual environment and then run:

 * nosetests -v
-* nosetests --with-coverage (to view the coverage report)

 ## Authors